Oregon Estate Tax

 When an Estate Tax Return Is Required

-If the gross estate of an Oregon resident has a value of more than the exempt amount in the year of death ($1 million for deaths in 2013), the executor must file a state estate tax return.
+If the gross estate of an Oregon resident has a value of more than $1 million, the executor must file a state estate tax return.
 Your gross estate will include everything you own at your death:

 - Real estate